 4. Most Cosmos Flowers Are Annuals

 Most species and types of cosmos are annuals, meaning each plant lasts for just one year.
 Annuals are ideal for growing in pots or filling empty spaces in borders.
-Like many annuals, cosmos flowers also grow quickly and can be highly productive.
+Like many annuals, these flowers also grow quickly and can be highly productive.

-Once you’ve sown your cosmos seeds in the early spring, seedlings should appear in about 7 to 10 days.
+Once you’ve sown your seeds in the early spring, seedlings should appear in about 7 to 10 days.
 As long as they get plenty of warmth and sunlight, your plants should flower within 7 to 12 weeks of sowing.
-Cosmos can continue flowering throughout summer until the first frost hits in the fall.
+They can continue flowering throughout summer until the first frost hits in the fall.

 5. Chocolate Cosmos Flowers Are Perennials